Froe: Overview

-Hitting the narrow blade of a froe repeatedly soon damages a mallet, and so the traditional implement used to hit it is a froe club.
+Hitting the narrow blade of a froe repeatedly damages a mallet, and so the traditional implement used to hit it is a froe club.
 This is simply a short length of a thin log, still with the bark on it, with one end reduced with a drawknife to convenient diameter for a handle.
 It is rotated slightly in the hand with each blow so as to even the wear and, although the club soon wears out, a new one can easily be made.